 Cash larceny and skimming are both common types of fraud that are perpetrated by the company’s employees.
 They differ in the time of occurrence.
-While cash larceny involves the theft of cash that has been recorded in the employer’s books, skimming refers to the theft of money that has not been captured in the employer’s books of accounts or accounting system.
+While cash larceny involves the theft of cash that has been recorded on the employer’s books, skimming refers to the theft of money that has not been captured on the employer’s books of accounts or accounting system.

 Larceny is often easier to detect than skimming because the stolen funds have already been captured in the accounting system and, therefore, leave an audit trail that can be discovered during reconciliations and cash audits.

 Types of Cash Larceny

 There are various types of cash larceny that employees use to steal cash from the employer.
 They include:

 1. Stealing cash from the register